Where are you located?

 - what part of the world you live in.

-- Margaret Almon Mosaic with the intricate tiny pieces, and many levels
+- Margaret Almon Mosaics with the intricate tiny pieces, and many levels

-- Wayne Stratz Mosaic with the bigger curving pieces and a smooth surface
+- Wayne Stratz Mosaics with the bigger curving pieces and a smooth surface

 - Wayne Stratz Stained Glass creation